lvls_reorder leaves values as they are, but changes the order.

 be one new level for each old level.

-lvls_extend extends the set of levels; the new level must
+lvls_expand expands the set of levels; the new levels must

 include the old levels.

 lvls_reorder(f, idx, ordered = NA) lvls_revalue(f, new_levels) lvls_expand(f, new_levels)

 A integer index, with one integer for each existing level.